US Expat Taxes for Americans Living in Chile – What You Need to Know

 Residents in Chile pay income tax just on income sourced in Chile for the first three years, and then from their fourth year of residence on, on their worldwide income.

-A person is considered a resident if they spend at least 6 months of a tax year in Chile, or less if they intend to live in Chile permanently.
+A person is considered a resident if they spend at least 6 consecutive months in a year in Chile, or 6 months at all in Chile in two consecutive years.

 Chile’s income tax rates rise from 0% to 35.5%, depending on income level.

 The Chilean tax year is the same as in the US.
 Chilean tax returns are due by April 30.
 The Chilean tax authority is called SII (Servicio de Impuestos Internos).

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Chile that you contact a US expat tax specialist.